BlockDevsUnited/BasicFrontEndTutorial/README.md

     </body>
  </html>
  ```
- 6. We will create an app that simply reads and writes a value to the blockchain.
+ We will create an app that simply reads and writes a value to the blockchain.
 We will need a label, an input,  and buttons.
- 7. Inside the body tag, add some text, a label and input
+ 6. Inside the body tag, add some text, a label and input.
  ```html
      <body>
        <h1>This is my dApp!</h1>